gallenc/kuwaiba-examples-1/kuwaiba-opennms-radio/kuwaiba-docker-compose-radio/README.md

 ## Model Contents
 The Radio Network is modelled under country `United Kingdom`.

-See the `OpenNMSInventoryExport` report under the `Reports` tab in `Inventory report`s.
+See the `OpenNMSInventoryExport` report under the `Reports` tab in `Inventory reports`.

-Running this report exports the model in CSV format for import to OpenNMS Pris.
+Running this report exports the model in a CSV format suitable for import into OpenNMS PRIS.

 ## Pris

-The provisioning integration server can use the kuwaiba rest api to get the pris CSV report directly from kuwaiba.
+The provisioning integration server can use the Kuwaiba rest api to get the pris CSV report directly from Kuwaiba.

 To generate a requisition file for all devices in the model with an IP address use